STINGING INSECT GUIDE

 - How do I stop paper wasps from building on my eaves?

-Sources consulted for this fact sheet include peer-reviewed work on Polistes face recognition (Sheehan & Tibbetts 2011, Science; Tibbetts et al. 2021, Proceedings of the Royal Society B), the Strassmann 1979 Science paper on Polistes annularis honey caching, haplometrotic colony founding research (Makino & Sayama, Pickett & Wenzel), Texas A&M AgriLife Extension species accounts, and the Schmidt Sting Pain Index (Schmidt et al., various publications).
-Regional species distribution reflects AgriLife's Field Guide to Common Texas Insects.
+We’ve looked at a lot of research to put together this information.
+Key sources include studies on Polistes face recognition (Sheehan & Tibbetts 2011, Science; Tibbetts et al. 2021, Proceedings of the Royal Society B), Strassmann's 1979 Science article about Polistes annularis honey caching, and research on colony founding (Makino & Sayama, Pickett & Wenzel).
+We also relied on Texas A&M AgriLife Extension species accounts and the Schmidt Sting Pain Index (Schmidt et al., various publications).
+The regional species distribution is based on AgriLife's Field Guide to Common Texas Insects.